 If your brain is half as self-critical as mine, your first thought will be, “I’m terrible at this.
 My mind’s just not built for meditation.”
 But that’s kind of the point.
 Meditation is practice.
 It’s training.
 And when you’re training, it’s ok to mess up.

-There’s a meditation technique called noting.
+There’s a meditation technique called Noting.
 If your mind wanders off, you’re supposed to pause, note what distracted you, and let it go.
 When I first tried this, every time I caught myself getting distracted, I got angry.
 “Crap!
 I’m distracted!”
 I’d think, “I suck at meditation!”
 But realizing you’re distracted is the point.
 So every time you mess up, you’re actually moving forward.

 I used to juggle, and one of my juggling teachers said, “If you’re not dropping, you’re not learning.”
 That’s the gist.

 It’s easy to imagine meditation as very self-focused.
-And it can be that way at times.
-But by taking care of your own mind, and treating it well, you’re more likely to treat others well.
-You’re developing skills like acceptance, patience, and empathy, which are qualities that will benefit the people you care about.
+But by taking care of my own mind, I’ve become more likely to treat others well.
+Developing skills like acceptance, patience, and empathy, are qualities that will benefit the people you care about.
 So if you don’t feel motivated to meditate for yourself, remember that doing it could help those around you.

 The point is, feelings like stress and anxiety are part of life.
 Meditation isn’t going to get rid of them.
-But it gives me the tools to recognize those feelings when they arise, and deal with them in a healthy, constructive way.
+But it gives me the tools to recognize those feelings when they arise and deal with them in a healthy, constructive way.

 Meditation is not something you do for a year, or two years or five years, and then you’re “cured.”
 It’s a thing you continue to practice and improve throughout your whole life.
 So rather than thinking ahead to how you’re hoping to feel later, try to enjoy your meditation sessions for what they are right now—little moments where you get to be calm and still, and take a break from the craziness of your regular life.